How to get over the fear of driving — best tips

 How can I get over my fear of driving?

 Depending on the severity of your fear of driving, here are five ways to get rid of amaxophobia before it becomes a serious issue.
+Most importantly, it’s crucial to stick with a safe speed to drive a car to prevent your fear from affecting your drive on the open road.

 Get a driving instructor